+Executive Summary
-Executive Summary Claims treated by COHE providers resolve faster than other claims:

-- Faster resolution may be due to COHE best practices preventing some medical-only claims from becoming time-loss.
+- Claims treated by COHE providers resolve faster than other claims: - Faster resolution may be due to COHE best practices preventing some medical-only claims from becoming time-loss.
 (Wickizer, et al., 2007.) - The difference in claim resolution rates is most pronounced when looking at all claims.
-The average resolution rate of COHE claims at 6 months is notably higher than non-COHE claims. - When looking at the measure for time-loss claims, treatment by COHE providers traditionally has showed benefit albeit less pronounced. - The time-loss days paid measure across all claims further reinforces faster COHE claim resolution when looking at total claims. - □ The majority of COHE providers are high & medium adopters of COHE Best Practices (BP): Currently 86.7% of COHE providers are high and medium adopters.
+The average resolution rate of COHE claims at 6 months is notably higher than non-COHE claims. - When looking at the measure for time-loss claims, treatment by COHE providers traditionally has showed benefit albeit less pronounced. - The time-loss days paid measure across all claims further reinforces faster COHE claim resolution when looking at total claims. - The majority of COHE providers are high & medium adopters of COHE Best Practices (BP): In the most recent report quarter, 87.2% of COHE providers were high and medium adopters.

 Notes:

-- For this analysis, a COHE claim is one initiated by a COHE provider. - COVID-19 claims are excluded from the resolution and time-loss days paid measures due to their disproportional representation in the COHE and non-COHE groups.
+- For this analysis, a COHE claim is one initiated by a COHE provider. - COVID-19 claims are excluded from the resolution and time-loss days paid measures due to their disproportional representation in the COHE and non-COHE groups